technomancy/leiningen/doc/TUTORIAL.md

     $ lein test

-    Testing myproject.core-test
+    Testing my.test.stuff

-    FAIL in (replace-me) (core_test.clj:6)
+    FAIL in (a-test) (stuff.clj:7)
-    No tests have been written.
+    FIXME, I fail.
-    expected: false
+    expected: (= 0 1)
-      actual: false
+      actual: (not (= 0 1))

     Ran 1 tests containing 1 assertions.
     1 failures, 0 errors.

-Of course, we haven't written any tests yet, so we've just got the skeleton failing tests that Leiningen gave us with <tt>lein new</tt>.
+Of course, we haven't written any tests yet, so we've just got the skeleton failing tests that Leiningen gave us with `lein new`.
 But once we fill it in the test suite will become more useful.
 Sometimes if you've got a large test suite you'll want to run just one or two namespaces at a time:

-    $ lein test myproject.parser-test
+    $ lein test my.test.stuff.parser

-    Testing myproject.parser-test
+    Testing my.test.stuff.parser
     Ran 2 tests containing 10 assertions.
     0 failures, 0 errors.